simonmichael/hledger/hledger-web/hledger-web.m4.md

 : set the static files url (default: BASEURL/static). hledger-web normally serves static files itself, but if you wanted to serve them from another server for efficiency, you would set the url with this.

+`--capabilities=CAP[,CAP..]`
+: enable the view, add, and/or manage capabilities (default: view,add)

+`--capabilities-header=HTTPHEADER`
+: read capabilities to enable from a HTTP header, like X-Sandstorm-Permissions (default: disabled)

 hledger input options: